openhatch/oh-mainline/README.rst

 .. image:: http://readthedocs.org/projects/openhatch/badge/
    :target: http://openhatch.readthedocs.org/

 Thanks for checking out our repository.
 We love this project; hope you do too.
+Do contribute to make it bigger.

 You can find our documentation in the docs_ directory.
 It's automatically rendered online at http://openhatch.readthedocs.org/en/latest/index.html